SystemsApproach/tcpcc/aqm.rst

-interface on the sending host and an *egress queue* at the device/kernel interface on the receiving host.\ [#]_ These edge queues are likely to become increasingly important as virtual switches (and NIC support for virtualization) become increasingly common.
+interface on the sending host and an *egress queue* at the device/kernel interface on the receiving host.\ [#]_ These edge queues are likely to become increasingly important as virtual switches (and NIC support for virtualization) become more and more common.

 .. [#]
 	Confusingly, the *ingress queue* from the perspective of the